 Parking on highway grass verges

-Parking vehicles on the highways grass verges causes damage that is expensive to repair.
+Parking vehicles on the highways grass verges causes damage that's expensive to repair.

-- damage caused by visiting vehicles, for example, near schools – frequent damage from regular vehicles visiting the area
+- visiting vehicles.
+For example; near schools from regular vehicles visiting the area

-- damage caused by delivery vehicles / other vehicles that cannot be associated with a property or premises
+- delivery vehicles / other vehicles that cannot be associated with a property or premises

-- damage caused by vehicles cutting across a corner of a highway / mounting pavement to avoid waiting in traffic
+- vehicles cutting across a corner of a highway / mounting pavement to avoid waiting in traffic

-It is an offence under the Highways Act to cause damage to highway verges (or other parts of the highway).
+It's an offence under the Highways Act to cause damage to highway verges, or other parts of the highway.

-There is no legislation in place to confer a right to park on a public road, pavement or verge.
-If the Highway Authority (Stockport Council) is required to carry out remedial works, it may seek to recover any expense incurred and prosecute persistent offenders.
+There's no legislation in place to confer a right to park on a public road, pavement or verge.
+If the council is required to carry out remedial works, it may seek to recover any expense incurred and prosecute persistent offenders.